Office of Residential Life

 (also serves as the contact person for the Westchester campus)

-Interim Director of Residential Life at Rose Hill
+Associate Director of Residential Life for Student Conduct at Rose Hill

 Director of Counseling and Psychological Services

 Jeffrey Ng, Psy.D. | Rose Hill: O’Hare Hall, Lower Level | 718-817-3725 Lincoln Center: 140 W. 62nd St., G02 | 212-636-6225

 Maureen Keown | Rose Hill: O’Hare Hall, Lower Level | 718-817-4160 Lincoln Center: 140 W. 62nd St., G16 | 212-636-7160

 Assistant Dean for Student Involvement at Rose Hill

 Cody Arcuri | McGinley Center, Room 213 | 718-817-4339